intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 The information produced by the device compiler is then employed to correctly lower the kernel LLVM-IR module to the target ISA (this is performed by the driver when `-fsycl-targets=native_cpu` is set).
 The object file containing the kernel code is linked with the host object file (and libsycl and any other needed library) and the final executable is ran using the Native CPU PI Plug-in, defined in [pi_native_cpu.cpp](sycl/plugins/native_cpu/pi_native_cpu.cpp).

-## Ongoing work

-* Complete support for remaining SYCL features, including but not limited to
-  * kernels with barriers
-  * math and other builtins
-  * work group local memory
-* Vectorization (e.g. Whole Function Vectorization)
-* Subgroup support
-* Performance optimizations
-* Support for multiple SYCL targets alongside native_cpu

-### Please note that Windows support is temporarily disabled due to some implementation details, it will be reinstantiated soon.